imfsiddiqui/logkey/README.md

 cd logkey
 ```

+- `imfsiddiqui` is the GitHub username.
+- `logkey` is the repository name.

 #### Install Dependencies

-Ensure you have Python installed, then run:
+Ensure Python installed, then run:

 ```python
 pip install -r requirements.txt